 Bring your students to the opera!

 The Opera Look-In program has been charming young audiences in the greater DC area for over twenty years.
 This 50 minute program is the perfect way to introduce your classroom to opera.
-The Washington National Opera Domingo-Cafritz Young Artists will perform scenes from Jake Heggie’s triumphant new opera, Moby-Dick, in a presentation designed to creatively engage young audiences.
+The Washington National Opera Domingo-Cafritz Young Artists will perform scenes from a brand new production of Puccini's beloved classic, La bohème, in a presentation designed to creatively engage young audiences.
 Students will discover the behind-the-scenes magic of opera including topics such as lighting design, scene changes, stage tricks, musical themes, and much more!

 Opera is a naturally multi-dimensional and multimedia art form, and by presenting its many facets, the Opera Look-In creates a dynamic experience for students from 4th to 8th grade.
 Designed specifically to academically and creatively engage children, this experience leaves students enchanted and singing for more!